 3. Seconds Sale

 Love the bumGenius or Flip cloth diapers, but want to save some money on your cloth diaper stash, then check out the Seconds Sale.
 Items included in the Seconds Sale have slight imperfections.
-Despite the imperfections, these cloth diapers are usable and they are offered at lower prices or clearance prices that make them a great deal.
+Despite the imperfections, these cloth diapers usable and offered at lower prices or clearance prices that make them a great deal.